-Individual class teachers to conduct roll call and address grooming and other issues in Period 1.
+Individual class teachers will conduct roll call at the start of each period, Grooming and other issues will be identified then.

 Sickness

 Students to notify teacher who will determine course of action.

 Test Examinations

 Students who are absent for tests or examinations should report to the teacher as soon as possible after returning to school.
 At the discretion of the teacher / senior teacher, it may be possible for the student to sit for a similar test / examination at a later date.
 Depending on the circumstances, a penalty may be imposed.